 If you wish to decline:

-If you accept the assignment, download links will appear and you may download the book at your convenience.
+If you accept the invitation, download links will appear and you may download the book at your convenience.
 Although we will send you prompts during the review period to remind you of the review's due date, you may wish to put the deadline on your calendar.

 If at any point you realize you cannot complete a review you've agreed to complete by the deadline (e.g., because of family emergency or conflict of interest), please contact us immediately.
 We recognize that unforeseen circumstances arise, and as long as you stay in touch with us we'll do our best to work with you.